sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 Which leads us on to the next anti-pattern...

+KEEP
+UPDATE EXAMPLES FOR V8 - possibly with Modelsbuilder example
 ## Don't eager load data, lazy load it instead

 The above example could be rewritten like this: